 The complexity of software migration usually hides itself in the multitude of software components and packages that need to be replaced or updated.
 It is important not to miss out on any component of the migration process so that it can be completed successfully.
 The following includes situations that might arise during software migration;

 - A single application or a tightly integrated application suite could need to be migrated at once and might not have a simple procedure to achieve this.
-Usually, the challenge here is to identify a common data format, and orchestrate the deployment of new software and removal of old software.
+Usually, the challenge here is to identify a common data format and orchestrate the deployment of new software and removal of old software.

 How to perform software migration?

 - A software migration might be bound with the relocation of resources to different geographical areas.
 If a service supplier of your choice doesn’t always provide you with the best (closest) locations to host your infrastructure, you might need to compensate for this lost availability.
-Different methods of compensation include using your own caching, duplication or even investing in a hybrid environment where some of the software is hosted on-premise and some on the provider’s infrastructure.
+Different compensation methods include using your own caching, duplication or even investing in a hybrid environment where some of the software is hosted on-premise and some on the provider’s infrastructure.
 It is wise to always host at least some of your own infrastructure.

 - Cloud infrastructure might provide unexpected costs.
-Due to their subscription-based, pay-as-you-go payment models you can be surprised by figures of resource utilization (and cost) in your production environment, which cannot be fully emulated in staging and testing environments.
+Due to their subscription-based, pay-as-you-go payment models, you can be surprised by figures of resource utilisation (and cost) in your production environment, which cannot be fully emulated in staging and testing environments.
 The more software services you use, the more sudden and unpredictable the rise in operating costs might be.
 To execute some control over it, make sure to set up some warning limits, billing methods and accounts that will eventually block the excess expense.
 Investigate options to down-size your infrastructure automatically to ensure minimal availability while investigating the remedy.

 - The time needed to complete a migration could be underestimated.
 Act swiftly and identify the essentials that contribute to the overall success of the migration.
-Proactively modify your plan to optimize its execution and be prepared to change a few key decisions, even service providers, if it provides the flexibility that meets your time constraints.
+Proactively modify your plan to optimise its execution and be prepared to change a few key decisions, even service providers, if it provides the flexibility that meets your time constraints.